is the name for the science fiction universe created by British author Neal Asher, and the Earth-based United Nations in space, The Polity.

 - Smug Bug: The only Prador that avert this trope are either infants or drones (cryogenically frozen infant brains in robot shells).
 Any Adult not behaving like this is either weak and therefore slaughtered to remove the weakness, or is attempting to manipulate events and is therefore slaughtered for being incompetent at concealing their motives.

 - There Is No Kill Like Overkill: Polity Line Dreadnoughts above the Delta class are forbidden from orbiting inhabited worlds with seas.
 A War Runcible acts as either a portal for instant transport of whole fleets or a method of sending whole moons towards hostiles at .0000001% below the speed of light.
-To emphasise the scale of warfare in this setting, a major war consisted of losing a 3,000 crewed vessel every 42 seconds.
+To emphasize the scale of warfare in this setting, a major war consisted of losing a 3,000 crewed vessel every 42 seconds.
 The above examples are only some of the more unusual techniques of which the Polity pursues overkill, the idea being that the only measuring unit is Megadeath.